vertex-lab/npub.world/README.md

    ```

 2. **Configure Enviroment Variables**
-    - `SK`: Secret key for signing Nostr events (required for search and reputation queries).
+    - `SECRET_KEY`: Secret key for signing Nostr events (required for search and reputation queries)
+    - `REDIS_ADDRESS`: Address where Redis is running (required for statistics)

 2. **Run the dev server:**
    ```bash